 Brands work as promises.
 They are assurances that the products made by that company will perform as expected.
 It is a promise of quality and design.
 It’s more than just products though.

-A brand functions through associations and carries with it assurances about the characteristics of company they are purchasing from.
+A brand functions through associations that communicate different types of characteristics.
 “People use brands to categorize their choices”.
 A strong brand is a means of making people aware of what the company represents and what are it’s offerings and over time a brand makes purchasing decisions easier for consumers by simplify the process of buying.

 In one survey it was found that “more than 50% of the survey participants chose the products and services by a particular brand”.